inbeacon/InbeaconSdk-IOS/documentation/using-the-sdk.md

 // disable askPermissions, just before initializing the SDK InbeaconSdk.sharedInstance.askPermissions = false;
 InbeaconSdk.createWith(clientId: "<your client-ID>",clientSecret:  "<your client-secret>")

 ...

-// Later on, activate the SDK at any moment you like InbeaconSdk.sharedInstance.askPermissions = true
+// Later on, ask user permissions at any moment you like.
+// Doing this will ask the user for notification and location permissions immediately InbeaconSdk.sharedInstance.askPermissions = true

 // or ask for permissions yourself at an appropriate time